Jumpstart your college education by earning college credits in high school!

-Apply the credits towards a degree at NCC or transfer earned credits to another college.
+Apply the credits toward a degree at NCC or transfer earned credits to another college.
 The credit you earn now will wait for you.
-If your high school allows, you may be able to use the credits to fulfill high school requirements and college requirements simultaneously.*
+If your high school allows, you may be able to use the credits to fulfill high school requirements and college requirements simultaneously.

 Complete highly transferable courses that most college degree programs require.
 Explore a course in a major you are seriously considering for your future.